SUDIPKANDEL10/Language-Translator/README.md

 This Python script uses the googletrans library and Tkinter to create a simple GUI-based language translator.
 The translator allows users to input text and specify source and destination languages for translation.
 The script retrieves user inputs, including text and language preferences, and uses the Google Translate API to perform the translation.
 The translated text is displayed in a message box.
 The GUI also includes a "Clear" button to reset input fields.
 Overall, the script provides a user-friendly interface for language translation using Google Translate.
 The google translator contains 106 differents languages.

 Language Translator Project File Structure:
-Let’s have a look at the steps to build above python language translator project:
+Let’s have a look at the steps to build  python language translator project:

 1. Import necessary modules: googletrans and tkinter
 2. Define translate_function